joanskenderi/joanskenderi/README.md

-## Hi there 👋, my name is Joan and I am a Software Developer from Albania 🇦🇱
+## Hi there 👋, my name is Joan and I am a Software Developer from Albania 🇦🇱!

 #### :man_technologist: About Me :

-🔭 I’m currently working on web and mobile applications&nbsp;
+🔭 I’m currently working on web and mobile applications &nbsp;
-🌱 I’m currently learning more about ReactJS and React Native&nbsp;
+🌱 I’m currently learning more about ReactJS and React Native &nbsp;
 ⚡️ In my free time I follow tutorials and clone apps

 ---